erp12/bloom-filter-clojure/doc/intro.md

 # Introduction to bloom-filter

-Lets make a simple bloom filter to determine if an email address is part of a whitelist!
+Let's make a simple bloom filter to determine if an email address is part of a whitelist!

 Let's start by `require`-ing the library.